ailtonloures/vscode-bookmark/README.md

 ## Features

-- Save projects path on Store
+- Save projects path on Store;
-- Open projects in VSCode
+- Open projects in VSCode;
-- Logs and Monitoring with Sentry
+- Logs and Monitoring with Sentry;

 ## Development